siddh34/MCQs/Insem2/AMD.md

     d.
 Emphasizing individual performance over team performance
 Answer: a

-What is the main advantage of using Crystal methodology in software development?
+Q43.What is the main advantage of using Crystal methodology in software development?

     a.
 Greater emphasis on documentation and planning
     b.
 Enhanced individual performance metrics
     c.
 Team-based approach to development
     d.
 Strict adherence to a predetermined project plan
 Answer: c

-Q43.Which of the following is not a role in SCRUM?
+Q44.Which of the following is not a role in SCRUM?

     a.
 Scrum Master
     b.
 Product Owner